 It’s important for you to overcome any reluctance you may have to reach out for help from others.
 When it comes to relapse, social isolation is a danger you must proactively avoid.

 The simplest way to avoid social isolation is to attend a local mutual support group.
 When you attend a mutual support group, you may benefit from having a sponsor.
 This person is typically an experienced member of the group who has been in recovery for many years.

 You may also avoid social isolation by attending a sports club.
 We provide a comprehensive list of sports club websites here.

 Starting a new job is a stressful experience for many.
 If you are in recovery, you must be particularly careful to ensure your new job does not risk your hard-earned recovery.
 When you begin a new job, you may discover you do not like the new role.
 You may also not get on too well with your new colleagues.

 If this is the case and you feel your new job is putting your recovery to the test, you may consider seeking employment elsewhere.
 After all, no job in the world is worth it if your recovery is put in jeopardy.

 Alternatively, when you get a job offer, you may feel it’s only right to celebrate.
 Just ensure this celebration does not involve alcohol or any other addictive substance.

-When you get a new job or if you are promoted, the new role may entail much more responsibility and associated stress that you are accustomed to.
+When you get a new job or if you are promoted, the new role may entail much more responsibility and the associated stress that you are accustomed to.
 When you experience stress, you may feel the urge to drink alcohol or use drugs to assist you in escaping stress.